LabKey/Dockerfile/README.md

 ## Development Notes

 In contrast to `application.properties`, the "startup properties" files housed in `startup/`, are LabKey's own implementation of `.properties` file(s) and generally are less feature rich that Springs'.
-Environment Variable substitution for example does not function within LabKey `.properties` files, which is why `gettext` is required for `entrypoint.sh`'s use of `envsubst`.

 ## Tips

-Users of macOS will have more luck using GNU Make as installed by **Homebrew** and executed as `gmake`.

 Q: Why is my labkey container "unhealthy"?